ropensci/spatsoc/DECISIONS.md

 ----

-* for `BuildLines`: is byFields really just id + whatever.. is this one argument then?
+* for `build_lines`: is byFields really just id + whatever.. is this one argument then?

 by separating byFields and idField, we emphasize the requirement of idField and extra byFields